natebarksdale/natebarksdale.github.io/src/content/blog/2023-09-15-who-was-st-nicholas.md

 coordinates: [36.5484, 30.5489]
 ---

-For the History Channel, I wrote about the enduring legacy and transformative myths surrounding St. Nicholas.
+For the History Channel, I wrote about the legacy and myths surrounding St. Nicholas.

 > We know very few historical details about [St. Nicholas](https://www.biography.com/religious-figure/saint-nicholas)’s life.
 Even the year of his death is uncertain, although both the Catholic and Eastern Orthodox churches have celebrated December 6—the date of his passing—for more than 1,000 years.
 Within a century of his death, the much-admired Nicholas had become the center of a series of folk legends.
 He was credited with stopping a violent storm to save doomed sailors, donating money to a father forced to sell his daughters into prostitution, and even restoring to life a trio of boys who had been dismembered by an unscrupulous butcher.
 Today, Nicholas is considered the patron saint of sailors, children, wolves and pawnbrokers, among others—as well as the inspiration for the figure of [Santa Claus](https://www.history.com/topics/christmas/santa-claus).
 >